 "Yes," Draco promised.
 "But not today.
 We'll talk to Longbottom first."

-This time Kingsley Shacklebolt did not smile or joke; his every movement revealed intense concentration.
-He followed Lucius to the study, declined coffee without a word and stayed silent for a while staring into the distance.
+This time Kingsley Shacklebolt did not smile or joke; his every movement spoke of intense concentration.
+He followed Lucius to the study, declined coffee without a word and stayed silent for a while, staring into the distance.

 Lucius waited patiently.